BluePixelDev/BluePixelDev/README.md

 - 🏫 Student in an IT school

 - ⌨ I can code in Java, C#, Javascript, nodejs.
-- ⚡ Fun fact: Canonically blue pixel
+- ⚡ Fun fact: Canonically a blue pixel

 >*Some school projects will be in my repositories*